 The placenta is working now, sending oxygen and nutrients through the umbilical cord and taking waste products away.

 Most things that you eat and drink pass through to your baby.
 This is why you need to eat well, not have too many caffeinated drinks – like coffee, tea and energy drinks – and quit alcohol and other non-prescribed drugs.
 Other things that you might take in, like cigarette smoke, pass through to your baby as well, even when you’re around other people who are smoking.
-Ask your doctor or midwife for help to quit or call the Quitline on 137 848.
+Ask your doctor or midwife for help to quit smoking or call the Quitline on 137 848.

 You also need to check with your doctor or midwife that any medicines you’re taking are safe for pregnancy.
 This includes prescribed medicines, natural supplements and medicines from chemists and supermarkets.